Symmetric preparation of systems: Tame Fr echet spaces and the Nash--Moser theorem

 The proofs of these results and more examples and counterexamples can be found in sections II and III in \cite{ham}.

 \begin{ack} I would like to thank Gregory Berkolaiko at Texas A\&M, who asked me about symmetric preparation theorems like \eqref{sprepconj} which started this project.
-We then worked together on the formal power series solution in Section 3.
-I am also indebted to Dmitry Kerner at Ben-Gurion University, who informed us about the nested Artin Approximation, which gives analytic solutions in the two dimensional case from the formal power series solution, see Remark~\ref{Rem3.2}. \end{ack}
+We then worked on the formal power series solution in the first order case, see \cite[Section 2]{de:symprep}. \end{ack}